Steps For Student Success

 Things may feel out-of-control right now.
 You may be facing a lot of unknowns and disruptions.
 Try to be patient with yourself, your classmates, and your instructors during this time.
 Take care of your wellbeing first.
 Making a plan and adjusting your studying may help you feel even a little sense of control.

 Your instructors have worked hard to make changes that will allow remote course completion.
 They will contact you about course-specific alterations.
-This webpage curates and prioritizes other resources to help you prepare to continue learning in an online environment.
-Check back to this webpage for future updates as we continue to respond to this unprecedented situation.
-New material will be indicated.
+This webpage curates and prioritizes other resources to help you prepare to continue learning in these different learning environments.

 Your study habits may need to change.
 While more of your coursework and teamwork have to be online and remote, here are some strategies to keep in mind: